 This is one of those dishes that reheats beautifully so it makes great leftovers, work lunches and meals on the run.
 It can be made in advance and simply warmed in the oven before serving.
 Give it about 20-25 minutes at 300˚F (150˚C).

 I love to serve this Mexican Chicken and Rice with sour cream, tortillas chips, avocado and fresh cilantro as serve-yourself garnishes.
 Another option is to slice up the chicken and serve it in a Homemade Flour Tortilla with a scoop of this Mexican Chopped Salad.
 Serve the rice on the side for a fabulous meal!

 However you decide to serve it, this chicken and rice will be popular with young and old alike.
 It seems that just about everyone loves Mexican-inspired or TexMex food!
 Put this delicious recipe on your menu sometime soon!

 Cafe Tips for making this Mexican Chicken and Rice

 - As mentioned above, this recipe can be prepped ahead to make mealtime super simple.

 - Chop the veggies.
 If you're using a chopper like the Vidalia Chop Wizard (see below), you can leave the veggies right in the chopper and refrigerate.
 Chop the jalapeno and refrigerate separately.

-- Trim the chicken and place it in a zip-top bag.
+- Trim the chicken and place it in a zip-lock bag.
 Add the spice blend and massage and shake the bag a bit to coat the chicken.
 Refrigerate until ready for use.